adonisjs/v5-docs/content/guides/digging-deeper/events.md

 summary: Introduction to the async event emitter of AdonisJS.
 ---

-The AdonisJS event emitter module is built on top of [emittery](https://github.com/sindresorhus/emittery).
+The AdonisJS event emitter module is built on top of [Emittery](https://github.com/sindresorhus/emittery).
 It differs from the Node.js native Events module in the following ways.

 - It is asynchronous, whereas the Node.js events module emits events synchronously.
-So make sure to also [read the emittery](https://github.com/sindresorhus/emittery#how-is-this-different-than-the-built-in-eventemitter-in-nodejs) explanation on this as well.
+So make sure to also [read the Emittery](https://github.com/sindresorhus/emittery#how-is-this-different-than-the-built-in-eventemitter-in-nodejs) explanation on this as well.
 - Ability to make events type-safe.
 - Ability to trap events during tests instead of triggering the actual event.

 ## Usage
 We recommend defining all the event listeners inside a dedicated file, just like how you define routes in a single file.

 For this guide, let's define the event listeners inside the `start/events.ts` file.
-You can create this file manually or run the following ace command.
+You can create this file manually or run the following Ace command.

 ```sh
 node ace make:prldfile events